Shiek460/draw-steel-rules-reference/content/DS Compendium/Draw Steel Rules.md

 > people!
 Why do you let yourselves be cowed by these... bits?
 Bits of people kludged together?
 Even the least of you is
 > worth more than these."

-> "Perhaps from the air," Flight Captain Lyria offered, and she stroked the feathers of her [[Giant Hawk|giant hawk]] mount to calm it.
+> "Perhaps from the air," Flight Captain Lyria offered, and she stroked the feathers of her [[DS Compendium/Bestiary/Giant Hawk|giant hawk]] mount to calm it.
 > "I could scout the forest around the..."

 > "No!"
 Taxiarch Lycaon pointed a finger at the hawklord and strode toward her.
 "You are the elite of Ajax's winged